lcarlier/EasyMock/README.md

 	                               x, y and z are the parameters given to the format attribute.
 	                               Can be used several times.

+	--ignore-parser-error          Ignore parser error.
+	                               This option ignores the errors that the parser is returning but won't prevent the generation of the mocks of the function that the parser can parse.
+	                               Depending on the error encountered by the parser, it can be that the generated mock will not compile.
+	                               This option isn't recommended and it is better to give the right compile flag to EasyMock instead of ignoring the errors.

 	--ignore-generation-of         Ignore the parsing and the generation of the given function.
 	                               Can be used several times.